Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Introduction

 One potential drawback of the cut-set bound is the fact that it is only a {\em weak converse} for networks with tight cut-set bound.
 This weak converse only guarantees that for any network with tight cut-set bound and any fixed rate vector residing outside the capacity region, the average probabilities of decoding error of any sequence of length-$n$ codes operated at the rate vector is bounded away from~$0$ as~$n$ tends to infinity.
 In information theory, it is also important to establish a \emph{strong converse} statement indicating that there is a sharp phase transition of the minimum achievable asymptotic error probability between rate vectors inside and outside the capacity region in the following sense: Any rate vector inside the capacity region can be supported by some sequence of length-$n$ codes with asymptotic error probability being~$0$, and the asymptotic error probability of any sequence of length-$n$ codes operated at a rate vector outside the capacity region equals~$1$.
-A strong converse statement indicates that for any fixed rate vector residing outside the capacity region, the average error probabilities of any sequence of codes operated at the rate vector must necessarily tend to~$1$.
-The contrapositive of this statement can roughly be stated as follows: All codes that result in an error probability not exceeding a tolerable error $\varepsilon\in(0,1)$ as the block length grows, i.e., $\varepsilon$-reliable codes, must have rate vectors belonging to the capacity region.
-As a result, the strong converse statement \emph{fully characterizes the fundamental limit of all $\varepsilon$-reliable codes}.
-Since $\varepsilon$-reliable codes are of fundamental importance to modern short-packet communications for low-latency applications (e.g., online streaming, live data updates, video conferencing and virtual-reality applications), we are motivated to identify the networks to which the strong converse statement can be applied for characterizing the fundamental limit of $\varepsilon$-reliable codes.
+The contrapositive of the strong converse statement can roughly be stated as follows: All codes that result in an error probability not exceeding a tolerable error $\varepsilon\in(0,1)$ as the block length grows, i.e., $\varepsilon$-reliable codes, must have rate vectors belonging to the capacity region.
+As a result, the strong converse establishes a sharp phase transition between achievable and non-achievable rates, ensuring that there is no tradeoff between error probability and rate as the block length approaches infinity.
+This motivates us to identify networks for which the strong converse property holds and to prove such strong converse statements.